 While Baytown’s breathtaking bays will keep you entertained, you’ll find its history will capture your attention.
 Just across the waterway from Baytown is where the Battle of San Jacinto occurred in 1836.
 The ferry that connects these two locales, the Lynchburg Ferry, helped thousands flee the oncoming Mexican Army before the battle.
 Experience what this journey was like by riding the Lynchburg Ferry and check out the San Jacinto Battleground State Historic Site while you’re there.

 Get a sense of Baytown’s past by cruising down Texas Avenue in the downtown area, which is full of fascinating historic buildings and storefronts built during the oil boom of the early 20th century.
-Stop by the Portrait of a Warrior Memorial Art Gallery to see portraits of fallen heroes, then order something delicious from one of the several great restaurants in the area.
-To get a sense of life when Baytown was a small rice farming community, visit the Republic of Texas Plaza to see homes and buildings from the late 1800’s and early 1900’s.
+To get a sense of life when Baytown was a small rice farming community, visit the Republic of Texas Plaza to see homes and buildings from the late 1800s and early 1900s.
 Complement that with a tour of the Baytown Historical Museum, which tells the town’s story from its earliest inhabitants to the present day with artifacts from throughout its history.

 If you’re an arts enthusiast, you’ll find plenty to adore as well.
 Visit the Art Center of Baytown to admire paintings, photographs, illustrations, and jewelry made by talented local artists.
 Then catch a first-rate production by the Baytown Little Theater, the Baytown Symphony Orchestra, or the Lee College Performing Arts Center.